junxiaosong/AlphaZero_Gomoku/README.md

 You may modify human_play.py to try different provided models or the pure MCTS.

-To train the AI model from scratch:
+To train the AI model from scratch, run:
 > python train.py

+The models (best_policy.model and current_policy.model) will be saved every a few updates (default 50).

 **Tips for training:**
 1. It is good to start with a 6 * 6 board and 4 in a row.
 For this case, we may obtain a reasonably good model within 500~1000 self-play games in about 2 hours.